gbmhunter/blog/content/electronics/components/diodes/_index.md

 {{< img src="schematic-symbol-general-diode.png" width="221px" caption="The schematic symbol for a general diode."  >}}

-Diodes come in many [component packages](/pcb-design/component-packages/), one of the most common being the [through-hole DO-41 package](/pcb-design/component-packages/do-41-component-package/).
+Diodes come in many {{% link text="component packages" src="/pcb-design/component-packages" %}}, one of the most common being the {{% link text="through-hole DO-41 package" src="/pcb-design/component-packages/do-41-component-package" %}}.
 They also come in standard SMD packages.
 It is a good idea to add polarity marks to the silkscreen layer on  diode footprints.
 The picture below shows polarity marks being added to a diode with a 0603 footprint.

 {{< img src="silkscreen-polarity-marks-on-0603-diode-footprint.png" width="504px" caption="Polarity marks have been added to the silkscreen layer for these 0603 diodes."  >}}